TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 | 83a4 | Hire reporter for showbiz desk | 7b7e | 2 | open |
 | af34 | Girder needs replacing | 35e9 | 3 | open |

-and here's the corresponding Attribute Value table.
+and here's the corresponding Attribute Value table[^2].

+[^2]: In this and subsequent tables I have highlighted rows corresponding to alternate entities.
+Hopefully it makes it easier to see how multiple items end up representing a single entity.

 | Issue Id (PK) | Attribute Definition Id (SK) | String Value | Number Value |
 |-|-|-|-|